dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/manage-access/sso-overview.md

 dbt Cloud supports JIT (Just-in-Time) provisioning and IdP-initiated login.
 You can learn more about our supported options [here](https://www.getdbt.com/pricing/).

 :::tip Configuring SSO
-Once you configure SSO, even partially, for an account, you cannot disable or revert it.
+Once you configure SSO, even partially, you cannot disable or revert it.
 When you configure it, you will want to make sure you do so completely.
 :::

 ## Prerequisites

-- You have a dbt Cloud account that is on a dbt Cloud Enterprise plan.
-[Contact us](mailto:sales@getdbt.com) if you’re interested in learning more about our Enterprise plan.
+- You have a dbt Cloud account enrolled in the Enterprise plan.
+[Contact us](mailto:sales@getdbt.com) to learn more and enroll.

 ## SSO process